Architecture Principles

 enterprise architecture principles blockchain

-Blockchain: By means of a distributed consensus on transactions in an open ledger, settlement processes can take place in real-time instead of several days.
+Blockchain: Using a distributed consensus on transactions in an open ledger, settlement processes can take place in real-time instead of several days.

 enterprise architecture principles modules components

 Modules vs Components: A system can be divided into modules or components.
-Both provide another useful view of the same system.
+Both offer an additional useful perspective on the same system.

 Read more about Microservices